ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 status code to redirect a request that potentially contains user credentials.
 If an HTTP redirect is used for such a request, the HTTP status code 303 "See Other" should be used instead.

-The status code 307, as defined in the HTTP standard {{RFC7231}}, requires the user agent to preserve the method and body of a request, thus submitting the body of the POST request to the redirect target.
-In the HTTP standard {{RFC7231}}, only the status code 303 unambiguously enforces rewriting the HTTP POST request to an HTTP GET request, which eliminates the POST body from the redirected request.
+The status code 307, as defined in the HTTP standard {{HTTP}}, requires the user agent to preserve the method and body of a request, thus submitting the body of the POST request to the redirect target.
+In the HTTP standard {{HTTP}}, only the status code 303 unambiguously enforces rewriting the HTTP POST request to an HTTP GET request, which eliminates the POST body from the redirected request.
 For all other status codes, including status code 302, user agents are allowed not to rewrite a POST request into a GET request and thus to resubmit the body.